TL;DR

 - 🔒 Firewall or Security Restrictions: UDP ping may encounter errors when operating in network environments with strict firewall rules or security restrictions.
 Firewalls can be configured to block UDP traffic or filter specific UDP port requests, leading to failed or inaccurate UDP ping results.
 It is essential to ensure that UDP traffic is allowed through firewalls and that necessary port configurations are in place to mitigate potential errors caused by firewalls or security restrictions.

-This article explored various methods to perform UDP ping in Linux, including using the ping
+This article explored various methods to perform UDP ping in Linux, including using the hping3

 command, nping